HiteshKolluru/ser594_23fc_project/pythonProject1/project_ml_experimentation_template.md

 New Song 1 is assigned to: Complex and Poetic
 New Song 1 is assigned to: Complex and Poetic

-removing somthing of the features had led the model not factor in syllables lines and how they impact the nature of the song
+removing some of the features had led the model not factor in syllables lines and how they impact the nature of the song like why a song is catchy like in the case of the first song

 ### Varying A and B together
 **Prediction Trend Seen:**